andrewcooke/spokes/README.md

 Thinking about symmetry in this way lets us divide spoke patterns into three groups:

-* **Group A**: Patterns like Crow's foot, where there is a radial spoke (offset 0) in the middle.
+* **A**: Patterns like Crow's foot, where there is a radial spoke (offset 0) in the middle.

   I write these patterns omitting the the reflected spokes (but including the middle spoke).
 So Crow's foot can be written as 2,0A.

-* **Group B**: Patterns with an even number of spokes, without a middle radial spoke.
+* **B**: Patterns with an even number of spokes, without a middle radial spoke.
 A very common example is 3 Cross, which is simply a 3 offset spoke and a reflected -3 offset spoke, repeated around the wheel.

   I write these patterns omitting the reflected spokes.
 So 3 Cross is simply 3B.

-* **Group C**: Everything else.
+* **C**: Everything else.
 In other words, patterns that are not symmetric as described above (but see [radial padding](#radial-padding) below).